Using Tailwind CSS

 Use in Template

-, @responsive
+, @layer

-tag to the Layout being extended.
+tag into the Layout being extended.

 First, add a <stack name="head" />